 - The Proxy-CSCF is located in the same network as the GGSN.
 The Proxy-CSCF shall enable the session control to be passed to the Serving-CSCF. - The Serving-CSCF is located in the home network.
-The Serving-CSCF shall provide the service control.
+The Serving-CSCF shall invoke service logic.

-A Proxy-CSCF shall be supported in both roaming and non-roaming case, even when the Serving-CSCF is located in the same IM CN SS.
+A Proxy-CSCF shall be supported in both roaming and non-roaming case, even when the Serving-CSCF is located in the same IM CN Subsystem.